tranarchy/arm64-linux-games/fear_and_hunger/README.md

 Now you can launch Fear & Hunger with `fear-and-hunger`

-# Termina
+## Termina

-Fear & Hunger 2: Termina should work as well this way, just modify the `FEAR_AND_HUNGER_PATH` variable in the scripts to point to the Termina path, also make a new launch script for termina
+Fear & Hunger 2: Termina should work as well this way, just modify the `FEAR_AND_HUNGER_PATH` variable in the scripts to point to the Termina path, also make a new launch script for Termina